jblakley/JITCloudlet/recipe/README.md

 ## Deploy the sample edge-native applications
 You can now deploy the sample edge-native applications (`openscout` and `openrtist`) at this point.
 The helm charts in `$RECIPE_HOME/charts` do the actual deployment.

+This section assumes that you have already deployed a kubernetes cluster on the Cloudlet.

 ```
 $ ansible-playbook deploy-edgeapps.yml -K